wavemaker/docs/learn/howtos-datatable/index.md

         $data.dateModified = Date.now(); //Set today's date as modified date field };

-after record insert
+On after record insert

-event will be called after a new record is inserted in the underlying data entity.
+This event will be called after a new record is inserted in the underlying data entity.
 Note this event is triggered only for Editable Data Table with insert action defined.

 $scope.\[gridname\]Rowinsert = function($event, $data) {
         //$data: $data has the data of the the new record inserted.